 1. What should I eat?

-When transitioning from a typical American diet to a healthy diet, which should never be mistaken for the same thing, we recommend a two-step process.
-First, transition to eating only quality foods that our bodies are made to eat.
-This is the tough part for most people because it involves eliminating (or at least drastically reducing) grains, bread, and other refined and processed carbohydrates.
+First, transition to eating quality foods that our bodies are made to eat.
+This is the tough part for most people because grains, bread, and other processed carbohydrates are not in this group.
 Shop the perimeter of the grocery store for lean meats, fruits and vegetables, nuts, and seeds.
 This article on basic nutrition will explain everything clearly.
-You’ll often see this referred to as eating “clean” or eating “Paleo.”
-Eating Paleo technically means you follow the Paleo diet, which eschews legumes, dairy, grains, and salt completely.
-We don’t recommend you worry about completely eliminating all of those foods at first, but you’ll need to know the terminology.
+We don’t recommend you worry about completely eliminating anything from your diet at first.
+Small, frequent, and sustained changes are the key to success in nutrition.

 2. I’m eating quality foods.
 What now?

 Next, we recommend eating those quality foods in proportions that will fuel your athletic activity and provide hormonal balance.
 The best way we have found to achieve this is the Zone Diet.
 The Zone Diet prescribes 40% carbs, 30% protein, and 30% fat for every meal.
 It also prescribes that you eat several small meals throughout the day.
-However, the ratio that is perfect for you is tied to your genetics, and may be slightly different than 40/30/30, but that’s the best starting point.
 You can read our definitive guide to the Zone diet here.

 3. My husband/wife will never go for this.
 What should I do?

 This isn’t a nutrition question, but rather a question of leadership.
 First, sticking to any nutrition plan will be very difficult if your spouse isn’t on board.
 The simple task of preparing two different meals for two people is by itself contentious.
 Furthermore, when your spouse sees you making good choices he/she may question or ridicule your decisions due to feelings of guilty or inadequacy.
 Your spouse may also think that you are shoving a diet onto them because you are unhappy with them.
 These are difficult barriers, even if you do everything correctly.
-We suggest presenting the information that has fueled your decision in a logical way that isn’t emotionally charged.
 It’s important for loved ones to know that your desire is simply to improve your health and fitness.
 If after addressing these issues you still arrive at an impass then you may simply have different goals than your spouse or have a much greater desire to achieve them.

 4. What about my kids?

 Feed them the same quality foods, but don’t worry about regimenting total volume of food for a growing child.
 Just make sure they eat real food (see Question #1) and get some protein, fat, and quality carbs (fruits and vegetables) at every meal.
 If you think they’ll protest when you serve them grilled chicken and vegetables rather than chicken McNuggets and macaroni and cheese, then we suggest you be a leader and stand your ground on what’s best for your child–not what satiates their desire or temper tantrum at that moment.
 Sometimes being a leader is tough.
 I promise, they’ll eventually get hungry enough to eat what you serve.
-I’ve personally fed an infant grass fed ground beef and strawberries, and all he had to say was “Mmmmm!”
 Gerber wasn’t around 100 years ago, but humans were, and somehow we survived.

-5. How do I cook all my favorite pastas, casseroles, and desserts and still follow a Paleo/Zone Diet?
+5. How do I cook all my favorite pastas, casseroles, and desserts and still follow a healthy diet?

 You don’t.
 Eating healthy is a lifestyle change.
 Many things from your old lifestyle simply do not fit in your new lifestyle of healthy eating.
-Now that’s not to say you have to give up anything completely.
+But you don’t have to give up anything completely.
 Everyone let’s loose and has a cheat meal or dessert from time to time.
-But what you shouldn’t do is go crazy trying to modify all your favorite high-carb meals into something Zone and Paleo friendly, because it just doesn’t work.
+But what you shouldn’t do is go crazy trying to modify all your favorite high-carb meals into something healthy, because it just doesn’t work.
 The underlying issue is breaking the emotional connection to food.
 Food is fuel.
 Just eat it and get on with life.
 Food is not a way to achieve happiness.
-Happiness is what happens in life when you’re done eating.
+Happiness is what happens in life when you’re not eating.
 If you get emotional fulfillment and gratification from food then it’s evidence of a hole in your life that you’re trying to fill.
 As a healthy way to set and achieve goals and spend time with like-minded people, CrossFit is part of what will fill that hole.
 But you have to start by realizing the situation and accepting that if you want to change then you’ve got to change.
 Your old dietary habits will just give you your old results.
-Christina has penned an article on Cooking in the Zone that can help you change your cooking methods to still fit some of your old favorites into the Zone Diet.
-Check it out.

 6. How do I eat out?